mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

 , Right (Equation "bar" (Value 15.0)) ]
 ```

-How does it work? `withRecovery r p` primitive runs parser `p` as usual, but
+How does it work? `withRecovery r p` primitive runs the parser `p` as usual,
-if it fails, it just takes its `ParseError` and provides it as an argument
+but if it fails, it just takes its `ParseError` and provides it as an
-of `r`.
-In `r` you start right were `p` failed — no backtracking happens,
+argument of `r`.
+In `r` you start right were `p` failed—no backtracking
-because it would make it harder to find position from where to start normal
+happens, because it would make it harder to find position from where to
-parsing again.
-Here you have a chance to consume some input to advance
+start normal parsing again.
+Here you have a chance to consume some input to
-parser's textual position.
-In our case it's as simple as eating all input up
+advance the parser's textual position.
+In our case it's as simple as eating
-to the next newline, but it might be trickier.
+all input up to the next newline, but it might be trickier.

 You probably want to know now what happens when recovering parser `r` fails
 as well.
 The answer is: your parser fails as usual, as if no `withRecovery`